-For comparative purposes, the team notes that the drug ocrelizumab (brand name Ocrevus) - which was recently approved by the Food and Drug Administration (FDA) for the treatment of primary progressive MS - improved whole brain atrophy by 18 percent in clinical trials.
+For comparative purposes, the team notes that the drug ocrelizumab (brand name Ocrevus) - which was

 What is more, the new study revealed that participants treated with lipoic acid experienced fewer falls and better walking times, compared with subjects who received the placebo.

 Importantly, the researchers found that lipoic acid was generally safe and well tolerated by participants, with the most common side effect being gastrointestinal upset.

 However, the team cautions that further trials in a larger number of patients are needed before lipoic acid can be recommended as a safe and effective treatment for MS.

 "These are high doses.
 And while it seems safe, we won't know whether it actually improves the lives of people with MS until we can replicate the results in the pilot study through a much bigger clinical trial."

 Dr. Rebecca Spain